FrancescoDiSalesGithub/Covid19StartInfo/README.md

 # Covid19StartInfo

-This program checks all the hyperlinks releated to corona virus in ansa's web page.
+This program checks all the hyperlinks releated to corona virus in ansa's web page and prints all the hyperlinks in the terminal.

 # How to install